BryanAim/100-days-of-code/log.md

 **Progress**
 learnt about the differences between Global and Local #VueJS component registration, why the data property of a component should always be a function and that its a must to wrap the template of components in a single root element.

+###Day 85, July 24, Friday

+**Progress**

+I've learnt the different ways of declaring the template/markup of a #VueJS component, and why using template strings is the most viable option.